NREL/fpeam/Documentation.md

 | forest residues | 16.68 |
 | whole trees | 16.68 |

-Default VMT fraction values were calculated from Federal Highway Administration data on total vehicle miles traveled nationwide by combination trucks in 2006.
+Default vehicle miles traveled (VMT) fractions were calculated from Federal Highway Administration data on total vehicle miles traveled nationwide by combination trucks in 2006.
 The raw data is available from the [Federal Highway Administration](https://www.fhwa.dot.gov/policy/ohim/hs06/metric_tables.cfm) in the table "Vehicle distance of travel in kilometers and related data, by highway category and vehicle type."
 The VMT fraction representing vehicle idling (road type = 1) was assumed to be 0 due to lack of data.

 TABLE: Default VMT fraction values.